jacksteussie/CS-7643-Final-Project/README.md

 ## RoI Transformer
 The RoI Transformer creates checkpoints at each iteration, to avoid uploading excess data, these chekpoints are omitted here.
 Please see "RoI_contributions.txt" for details.
+Additionally, the build files from OBBDetection need be downloaded locally for the code to compile properly.